loomio/loomio-docs/user_manual/src/threads/engaging_with_threads/index.md

----
-title: Engaging with threads
+# Engaging with threads
-weight: 30
-description: Comments and tools such as thread translation and thread emails.
+_Comments and tools such as thread translation and thread emails._
-menu:
-  main:
-    parent: threads
----

 ## Thread context